stribis/wd324_javascript/03_repetition/01_basics/challenges/advanced_learning/Light Dark Mode Toggle/task.md

-Random Quote Generator
+Light/Dark Mode Toggle

-Create a program that displays a random quote from a predefined list every time the user clicks a button.
+Write a program that toggles the page between light mode and dark mode when a button is clicked.